sharon-lin/Bitcoin-Miner-API/README.md

 ![Bitcoin Miner API](bitcoinminer.gif)

+(Disclaimer: Does not actually mine Bitcoin, but does use CPU power.)

-(Created for the Hack Club Ridiculous API Challenge.)
+Created for the Hack Club Ridiculous API Challenge.